rotskoff-group/chem-era/README.md

 does so robustly, searching through diverse parts of chemical space.
 While our focus here is on chemical search, we also obtain excellent results on an AI supervised task for LLM alignment, showing that the method is scalable and general.

+Weights can be found on Hugging Face at https://huggingface.co/frankhu1/molgpt